 Evidence requirements

-2.1 Use of keyboard shortcuts and mouse is in accordance with program features and requirements.
+2.1 Documents are created, formatted, manipulated, saved and printed in accordance with information provided, output required, and program features and requirements.

-Range evidence of six keyboard shortcuts and three uses of a mouse is required.
+Range four documents of a minimum three pages formatted text;

-2.2 Documents are produced, formatted, manipulated, saved and printed in accordance with information provided, and output required.
+creation includes use of keyboard and mouse options and shortcuts;

-Range documents must be of sufficient length and complexity to provide scope for the assessment evidence;
+evidence of six keyboard and three mouse options and shortcuts are required;

-format includes – paragraph, page orientation, margins, tabulation, font selection, format painter;
+format includes – line, paragraph, page orientation, margins, tabulation, font selection, format painter;

-manipulation may include but is not limited to – move, copy, insert, delete, undo/redo, find and replace, set language, check spelling and grammar, customise dictionary;
+manipulation may include but not limited to – move, copy, insert, delete, undo/redo, find and replace, set language, check spelling and grammar, customise dictionary;

-evidence of six manipulation techniques is required;
+evidence of six manipulation techniques are required;

-save – name, save, save as a new file.
+save includes differentiation between – save, save as a new file.

-2.3 System features are used to identify and manipulate screen display options and controls.
+2.2 System features are used to identify and manipulate screen display options and controls.